As someone who has made a lot of high ticket sales as an affiliate marketer, I want to share how I personally to do it in this article.

 - Plus the price is kind of in the grey area of high ticket affiliate marketing (Under $500, for which you get a lot).

 The best high ticket affiliate programs to start promoting with:

 The beauty is that there’s a lot of affiliate programs on the internet which sell very expensive products and services you can promote and make high ticket commissions from.
 I’ll say the following places offer great opportunities:

 There are countless high ticket products you can promote when you sign up with Amazon Associates and in fact, some of my drone promotions are from there.
 While the commission rate is low, as long as you promote a very expensive item, that low commission can still equal to big commissions on the back end.

 This is also a great program that is right up there with Amazon Associates and with Commission Junction, you can also get access to tons of high ticket items to promote there too.

 I suggest this program as the best one to promote if you’re thinking of selling make money online/affiliate marketing training.
-Like I showed you above, my results with this program are good and I make a majority of my high ticket commissions there.
+Like I showed you above, my results with the Wealthy Affiliate program are good and I make a majority of my high ticket commissions there.
 Learn more here.

 I found this blog post on high ticket affiliate marketing programs that I would classify as good (none of the sleazy kind) and their list is also one to consider.